aliciacyy/mhs2/docs/README.md

 # Monster Hunter Stories 2 - Quick Reference

 Hello.
-I created this page as a quick reference guide on MHS2 large monsters.
+I created this page as a quick reference guide on MHS2 monsters.

 Details include the monster attack patterns, skills used, parts to break, element weakness and egg pattern.